FDSN/datacenter-registry/README.md

 The purpose of this repository is to support the development of a schema, rules for use and examples of a JSON-based data format for exchange of high-level data center information.
-Each data center entry may further specify data request routing rules.
-The authors intend to propose this format as a standard governed by FDSN WG II.
+Each data center entry may further specify data set priorities.
+The authors intend to propose this format as a standard governed by FDSN.

 ## Central registry